 Winchester Model 1894

-The Winchester Model 1894 - commonly referred to as the Model 94 - is one of the most popular deer hunting rifles of all time.
+The Winchester Model 1894, commonly referred to as the Winchester Model 94, is one of the most popular deer hunting rifles of all time.

 Mauser Model 98

-This rifle could take a beating, and shoot straight in just about any condition.
+This rifle outweighed bolt guns of the time because it could take a beating, and shoot straight in just about any condition.
 The Mauser M98 was adapted into "sporter" models, which are hard to come by these days.
 But even without the modifications for sport shooting, the Mauser M98 is a highly effective deer rifle.